 Somé Flees Residential School

 Assuredly, I fully relate to the challenges of the aforementioned author, albeit my circumstances were different in some ways.
-Not that I would diminish someone else’s misfortunes because validation is always appropriate.
+Not that I would diminish someone else’s misfortunes.
+Validation of others’ experiences with conflicting beliefs are always appropriate.
 The author may have very well felt that upon his return he didn’t fit into either world.
 Now he was a man caught between two worlds — a less than comfortable realization, I’m sure.
-Here he was, undeniably with two conflicting foundational belief systems — and here he was standing with unplanted feet.
-Was survival possible?
+Here he was, undeniably with two foundationally conflicting belief systems — and here he was standing with unplanted feet.
+Was survival even possible?

 Fortunately, the tribal elders in Somé’s village decided over a period of a few months that he was worth “salvaging” and decided by small majority that an initiation back into his community was in order.

 Nice community, wouldn’t you agree?
-They decided he was worth scavenging?
+They decided he was worth salvaging?

 Salvaging vs Destroying Souls

 When a religion operates from strict rules and policies which supplant the heart, the result is quite different.
-The religious elders of my colonial family’s religion quite figuratively “killed” me by use of a disfellowship order.
+The religious elders of my colonial family’s religion quite figuratively “killed” me by the use of a Disfellowship Order.
 I am now considered “dead” in my children’s eyes.
 Dead and gone.
-Apparently, I wasn’t worth saving.
+Apparently, I wasn’t worth saving, according to my family.

-Straight-away, I dare to pose the question: White man’s colonialist religion is “civilized“?
+Straight-away, I dare to pose the question: White man’s colonialist religion, known in my family as the Jehovah’s Witnesses, is “civilized“?

 As a result of the demonizing and discrediting of my character, I moved three provinces away from the religious community’s prying eyes.
 Fortunately, no one in British Columbia seems to care about my past.
 No one here deems me a threat to anyone’s spirituality.

 Unhappily, my family’s death wish now remains hanging over my head.
 A Babylonian belief system in which it was impossible to exist independently of the cult persists.
-Well now you, dear reader, might know why it was imperative that I purge the dysfunctional family belief system.
+Well now you might know why it was imperative that I purge the dysfunctional family belief system.
+It was filled with conflicting beliefs Their claim to love — while at the same time they shun me — stares me in the face!

 That’s my journey to safely — a long, circuitous, confusing, and complex route.
 And I’m only part way there.
 I have my ups and downs.
 Some days are really wonderful — and other days — well, I slide into a dark hole.
 Yet at a soul level, I have not given up on my right to live.
 Instead, I crawl out of my despair and seek the root source of the split belief within myself, in order to bring myself into balance.